Amuda

 Amuda (عَامُودَا, ئاموودێ) is a town in Al Hasakah Governorate in northeastern Syria close to the Syria–Turkey border.
-As a result of the ongoing civil war, Amuda is currently under the civil control of the AANES and military control of the SDF and Syrian Army.
+As a result of the ongoing civil war, Amuda is currently under the civil control of the AANES and military control of the SDF.

 History

 There are two tells in the area; one inside Amuda itself, and the other on the Turkish side of the border, three kilometers north of the city.
 In older and some modern literature, the tell inside Amuda is named Tell Amuda, but for locals its name is Tell Shermola, while the tell on the Turkish side is the real Tell Amuda, which had its name changed by the Turkish authorities to Tell Kemaliya.

 Tell Shermola revealed evidence for a limited occupation dating to the third millennium BC.

 Middle Assyrian period

 Archaeological evidence from Shermola dating to the middle Assyrian period reveal that the city was inhabited by Assyrians as early as the reign of Shalmaneser I (1250 BC).

-Shermola is identified by Elisabeth Wagner-Durand and Jeanne Marie Aynard with the Assyrian city of Kulishinas (Kulišinaš).
+Shermola is identified by Elisabeth Wagner-Durand and Jeanne-Marie Aynard with the Assyrian city of Kulishinas (Kulišinaš).
 This identification is based on tablets written in Kulishinas discovered and sold to museums by a dealer who claimed that they were taken from Shermola; hence, the identification is not certain, although Shermola being a Middle Assyrian city is confirmed by archaeology.